TGI Fridays Interview Questions

 3. Where do you see yourself in five years?

-• If you see yourself staying at TGI Friday’s state you would like to see yourself in a management position.
-TGI Fridays has kitchen management, restaurant management, and general manager positions.
+• If you see yourself staying at TGI Friday’s, you would likely want to see yourself in a management position.
+TGI Fridays offers kitchen management, restaurant management, and general manager positions.

 4. What does TGIF mean?